Government considers making ketamine a class A drug after record use recorded

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Ketamine could be reclassified as a class A drug as the Government seeks expert advice after illegal use surged to record levels last year.
+Ketamine could be reclassified as a class A drug as the Government seeks expert advice after illegal use surged to record levels.

 In the year ending March 2023, an estimated 299,000 people aged 16 to 59 had reported use of the substance, which is currently controlled as class B, according to the Home Office.